lydell/keyboard/readme.md

 To use the layout, run the `teck_se` file.

 You can autorun that file when logging in.
-It appears that you need to re-run it when you connect a new keyboard, though.
-At least on Trisquel and Ubuntu (and likely any system using Gnome), you can copy teck_se.desktop to ~/.config/autostart.
-You need to adjust the path to teck_se in that file first, though.
+If you’re using Gnome, you can copy `teck_se.desktop` into `~/.config/autostart`.
+You need to adjust the path to `teck_se` in that file first, though.
 You might also need to adjust the delay in it.

 Run `setxkbmap` to return to your regular layout.